umd-dslam/docs/src/analysis.md

 The metadata of Datanode (`DatanodeStorageInfo` and `DatanodeDescriptor`) is not a bottleneck because the number of horizontal expansion of the Datanode grows very slowly compared to the exponential growth of the data (files and blocks).

-The former tables for them is useless.
+    The relation for Datanode metadata can be discarded.

     <S>